ibexa/documentation-developer/docs/release_notes/ez_platform_v3.0_deprecations.md

 have been removed.
 Inject `\Doctrine\DBAL\Connection` via `ezpublish.persistence.connection` instead.

-#### Field Type External Storage Handlers
+#### Field type External Storage Handlers

-The Field Type External Storage Handlers `$context` arrays no longer have the "connection" key.
+The field type External Storage Handlers `$context` arrays no longer have the "connection" key.
 You should rely on injected Connection instead.

 The `$context` array of `\eZ\Publish\SPI\FieldType\FieldStorage` methods (`storeFieldData`,